brianephraim/react-native-web-demo/README.md

 because the default sort is "Top Headlines" which is limited in count by the api.

-This project adheres to feature-based organization feature.
+This project adheres to feature-based organization.
 All interesting code is found in the "features" folder.
-Features could be visual components, bootstrapping modules, bundling infrastructure, pretty much anything that's convenient to consider a feature is treated as feature.
+Features could be visual components, bootstrapping modules, bundling infrastructure -- pretty much anything that's convenient to consider a feature is treated as feature.

 `react-native-web` is used instead of vanilla `react`